vuxcode/pr1-project-Urwa6/README.md

 # User Guide

 > Write a clear user guide for how someone should use your program.
-> Hey User, You can Play game with me here.
+> Hey User, You can Play guess game here.
 > Firstly, you have to select the category so you can guess any word from that category.
 > You will have five chances for wrong letters.
 > If you changed your mind and want to guess another word not the present one..
 So you can do it by simply clicking on Reset Button.
->